twrecked/hass-aarlo/README.md

 * `recent_time` is used to hold the cameras in a `recent activity` state after a recording or streaming event.
 The actually streaming or recording can be over in a few seconds and without this the camera will revert back to idle possible looking like nothing has happend.
 * `last_format` is a `strftime` compatible string indicating how you want the last captured time displayed
 * `config_dir` is where the component stores its state.
 The default is fine for hassio and docker system, if you are using a virtualenv you will need to change this to somewhere you have permission to write to.

+For `alarm_control_panel` you only need to specify the modes if you have custom mode names, see [here](https://www.home-assistant.io/components/arlo/#alarm) for more information.

 Now restart your home assistant system.